For best experience please turn on javascript and use a modern browser!

 Activities

 We organize twice each year an international research lecture in the context of our ‘Amsterdam Classics seminar’.
-Previous speakers include I. Nilsson (Uppsala), B. Fowler (Bristol), R. Webb (Lille), and A. Cooley (Warwick).
+Previous speakers include I. Nilsson (Uppsala), B. Fowler (Bristol), R. Webb (Lille), A. Cooley (Warwick), G. Rosati (SNS Pisa), T. Fuhrer (München).

 A considerable number of our research group actively participate in the national research school OIKOS, esp. the research groups ‘The Language of Literature’, ‘Classical Receptions and Traditions’, and the platform ‘Learning and Instruction’.

 R. Risselada and L. Huitink participate in ‘Conversation in Antiquity.
 Analysis of Verbal Interaction in Ancient Greek and Latin’, a project of the Universidad Autonóma de Madrid, which is led by dr. Rodrigo Verano Liaño.
-This research group will organise a Workhop on ‘Conversation and Dialogue in Latin’ at the 21st International Colloqium on Latin Linguistics in Santiago de Compostela, May 2021.
+This research group organised a succesful orkhop on ‘Conversation and Dialogue in Latin’ at the 21st International Colloqium on Latin Linguistics in Santiago de Compostela, May 2021.

 Apart from these structural activities, we regularly organise conferences and workshops, e.g. ‘Workshop Communicative Anchoring’ as part of the International Colloquium on Latin Linguistics’ (17-23 June 2019 Las Palmas); ‘Innovating objects?
 Reading spolia in Greek and Latin literature’ (digital 22 January 2021); ‘Colloquium Biblicum Lovaniense on the Maccabean Books’ (digital 1-3 February 2021).